Capsize-Games/aihandler/README.md

 It can easily be extended and used to power interfaces or it can be run from the command line.

-AI Engine is a work in progress.
+AI Handler is a work in progress.
 It powers two projects at the moment, but may not be ready for general use.

 ## Installation

 ```
-pip install aiengine
+pip install aihandler
 ```

 ## Usage